 - [1].
 Soft core papers in the I semester.
 From the available soft core papers any three soft core papers shall be selected by the students at the time of commencement of 1st semester.
 The department will announce three soft core papers offered by the department at the time of beginning of the 1st semester depending upon demand for the soft core papers.
-The minimum number of students opting for the soft core course should be 10. - [2].
-Soft core courses in the II semester.
+The minimum number of student opting for the soft core course should be 10. - [2].
+Soft core courses in the 2nd semester.
 From the available soft core papers any two soft core papers shall be selected by the students at the time of commencement of II semester.
 The department will announce two soft core papers offered by the department at the time of beginning of the II semester depending upon the demand for the soft core papers.
-The minimum number of students opting for the soft core course should be 10. - [3].
+The minimum number of student opting for the soft core course should be 10. - [3].
 Soft core courses in the 3rd semester.
 From the available soft core papers any two soft core papers shall be selected by the students at the time of commencement of III semester.
-The department will announce two soft core papers offered by the department at the time of beginning of the III semester depending upon the demand for the soft core papers.
-The minimum number of students opting for the soft core course should be 10.
+The department will announce two soft core papers offered by the department at the time of beginning of the III semester depending upon the demand for

-- [4].
+- the soft core papers.
+The minimum number of student opting for the soft core course should be 10. - [4].
 Soft core courses in the 4th semester.
 From the available soft core papers any two soft core papers shall be selected by the students at the time of commencement of IV semester.
 The department will announce two soft core papers offered by the department at the time of beginning of the IV semester depending upon the demand for the soft core papers.
-The minimum number of students opting for the soft core course should be 10. - [5].
+The minimum number of student opting for the soft core course should be 10. - [5].
 Project Work: The Student in the IV Semester shall register for project work it is compulsory & it is a hard core paper.
 The workload for project work is one contact hour for student per week for a student.
-The student will do field work, data collection & library work in the remaining 3 credits hours per week.
+The student will do field work, data collection & library work in the remaining 3 credits hours per week. - [6].
+Internal Assessment marks: It should be given on continuous assessment basis consists of internal tests, seminar, assignment, punctuality and class performance of the students.